The Australian Law Reform Commission (ALRC) must comply with standards set out in the Privacy Act 1988 (Cth) (the Privacy Act).

 Updating database information

-Reasonable attempts should be made to keep databases up-to-date.
+The ALRC will make reasonable attempts to keep databases up-to-date.

 If a person asks to be removed from an ALRC database, the ALRC must comply with this request.